-The Onondaga County Health Department posts updates regularly, you can see them here.
-You can also visit New York State Department of Health (NYSDOH) and Centers for Disease Control and Prevention (CDC) websites for statewide and national news about COVID-19.
 If you have symptoms, such as fever, cough, and/or difficulty breathing, stay home and call your doctor.
+In fact, the Onondaga County Health Commissioner is urging people to quarantine if they feel any symptoms (see article below).
 You can also reach out to Upstate University Hospital’s Triage Line at 315.464.3979.
-Older adults can go to your own doctor, but if that's not an option, there are other places.
 Walk-in and drive-thru testing is available at Syracuse Community Health Center, without an appointment.
 Find more testing info here -- you can even enter your zip code and find the testing location closest to you.

 Here are some COVID resources outside of Onondaga county:

 Oswego County: check here or

 Oneida County: check here or call 315- 798-5439

 Cayuga County: check here or

 Jefferson County: check here or (315)785-3000

 Variants may cause virus to spread more easily from person to person